giang184/currency-exchanger/README.md

 2. Enter downloaded directory
 3. Install dependencies with `npm install`
 4. You will need to create your own API from [ExchangeRate-API](https://www.exchangerate-api.com/)
-5. Once you have your API key, place your token in an .env file at the top level of your directory.
+5. Once you have your API key, place your token in an `.env` file at the top level of your directory.
 6. Then to run this project locally, use the npm dev command `npm run start`
+7. On the live server, you can enter an amount and select which currencies you want to convert.
+There are some currencies (bitcoin and dogecoin) that are not available to be pulled from `exchangerate-api` so those will come back with an error message.
 ---
 ### Known Issues:
 * NO KNOWN ISSUES